LukPopp0/voro3d/README.md

 const cells = container.computeCells(points);
 ```

+The `cells` output is a list of `Cell` type objects.
+A cells contains information about their particle id, the coordinate of its particle as well as a list of vertices and faces with vertex indices.

-Find a full example in the `src/test/` folder.
+Find a full example in the `src/test/` folder and have a look at [`voro3d.ts`](./src/voro3d.ts) for the full types.

 ## License